Opel Manta: Manta B (1975–1988)

+Facelift (B2)

 Both Manta versions received a facelift in 1982, which included a plastic front spoiler, sideskirts for the GT/E and GSi models, a small wing at the rear and quadruple air intakes on the grille.
 Also the 1.2-, 1.6- and 1.9-litre engines were discontinued and replaced by the 1.3-litre OHC engine, the 1.8-litre OHC and the 2.0-litre S and E CIH engines (although the 75 PS 1.9N continued to be available in a few markets).
 The GT/E was renamed and was called the GSi from 1983 (except in the UK where the GT/E name continued).
+Manta GSi had 195/60R14 tyres on 6" wide 14" aluminium wheels.

 Production of the Manta continued well after the equivalent Ascona and Cavalier were replaced by a front-wheel-drive model "Ascona C".
 The Vauxhall Cavalier Mk1 Sports Hatch and Coupe did not continue past 1981, and there were no coupe versions in the MK2 Cavalier range.
-In 1982 the 1.8-litre Opel Family II engine from the Ascona C was fitted in the Manta B (replacing the CIH unit) making a more economical Manta B to drive.
-It could run 14 km per litre and use unleaded fuel.
+In 1982 the 1.8-litre Family II engine from the Ascona C was fitted in the Manta B (replacing the CIH unit) making a more economical Manta B to drive.
+It could run 14 km per litre (7.1 L/100 km consumption) and use unleaded fuel.
 The 1.8 was very popular and was in production for 5 years (1982–1987).
 The 2.0S models where discontinued in 1984 and only the GSi was available with the "large" engine (GT/E in the UK).
 In 1986 Opel released the last Manta B model the Exclusive (1987 in the UK), giving it all of the best in equipment.
 Recaro seats with red cloth, grey leather like interior and the full bodypack known from the i200 models.
-This consisted of twin round headlights in a plastic cover, front spoiler and rear lower spoiler from Irmscher, sideskirts and the known 3 split rear spoiler of the Manta 400 (producing 80 kg of weight on the rear at 200 km/h).
+This consisted of twin round headlights in a plastic cover, front spoiler and rear lower spoiler from Irmscher, sideskirts and the known three-piece rear spoiler of the Manta 400 (producing 80 kg of weight on the rear at 200 km/h).
 In the UK, the Exclusive GT/E models were available in colours such as Dolphin Grey with matching dark grey cloth seats with red piping.
 These also had the quad headlights, front spoiler but a rear bumper which housed the number plate, coupled with a black plastic strip between the rear light clusters.
 The rear spoiler was similar to the standard GT/E. Opel finally ceased the production of the Manta B in 1988, only producing the GSi version after 1986 (it was sold as the GT/E in the UK).
 Its successor, the Calibra - sold as a Vauxhall in Britain, and as an Opel everywhere else - was launched in 1989.